d12frosted/elpa-mirror/gnu/consult-readme.txt

     `default-directory' is searched.
 If `consult-grep' is invoked with prefix argument `C-u M-s g', you can specify the directory manually.
   • `consult-find', `consult-locate': Find file by matching the path against a regexp.
-Like for `consult-grep,' either the project root or the current directory is the root directory for the search.
+Like for `consult-grep', either the project root or the current directory is the root directory for the search.
 The input string is treated similarly to `consult-grep', where the first part is passed to find, and the second part is used for Emacs